-There are a number of additional considerations regarding assessing and satisfying the baseline equivalence requirement:
+Additional considerations regarding assessing and satisfying the baseline equivalence requirement are as follows:

 - Baseline equivalence must be assessed separately for each analytic sample.
 Satisfying the baseline equivalence requirement on one analytic sample does not positively or negatively affect the requirement for other analytic samples, even for outcome measures in the same domain.
 For example, consider a QED that measured impacts using both the full sample and a sample that excluded one student.
-In this example, it is necessary to assess baseline equivalence on each sample separately. - Pre-intervention measures used to assess baseline equivalence must satisfy the same reliability criteria specified for outcomes, as described in Chapter IV.
-If reliability information for a pre-intervention measure is required, but unavailable, or the reliability is below the acceptable level, the measure cannot be used to assess baseline equivalence. - A baseline measure assessed after the start of the intervention can be used to satisfy the baseline equivalence requirement.
-However, if a significant portion of the intervention occurred prior to the assessment of a baseline measure used to satisfy the baseline equivalence requirement, the WWC will note in its reporting that the study measures the effect of the portion of the intervention that occurred after the measure was assessed and until the time of the follow-up assessment.
-If both pre-intervention and intermediate measures are available, the WWC will use the pre-intervention measure to assess baseline equivalence. - When the WWC requires a statistical adjustment to satisfy the baseline equivalence requirement, the study must report the direction (but not necessarily the magnitude) of the impact estimate from the analysis that includes the required statistical adjustment.
-For example, the authors of a study might perform an acceptable adjustment, but the
+In this example, it is necessary to assess baseline equivalence on each sample separately. - Preintervention measures used to assess baseline equivalence must satisfy the same reliability criteria specified for outcomes, as described in chapter V. If reliability information for a preintervention measure is required, but unavailable, or if the reliability is below the acceptable level, then the measure cannot be used to assess baseline equivalence. - A baseline measure assessed after the start of the intervention can be used to satisfy the baseline equivalence requirement.
+However, if a significant portion of the intervention occurred prior to the assessment of a baseline measure used to satisfy the baseline equivalence requirement, then the WWC will note in its reporting that the study measures the effect of the portion of the intervention that occurred after the measure was assessed and until the time of the follow-up assessment.
+If both preintervention and intermediate measures are available, then the WWC will use the preintervention measure to assess baseline equivalence. - When the WWC requires a statistical adjustment to satisfy the baseline equivalence requirement, the study must report the direction, but not necessarily the magnitude, of the impact estimate from the analysis that includes the required statistical adjustment.
+For example, the authors of a study might perform an acceptable adjustment, but the WWC may be unable to obtain the information needed to measure the magnitude of the finding or calculate its effect size.
+For this study to be eligible to be rated Meets WWC Group Design Standards With Reservations, it must report the direction of the adjusted finding.
+If the authors do not provide any information about the direction of the adjusted finding, then the study is rated Does Not Meet WWC Group Design Standards because there is no finding that meets standards.

-&lt;sup>a Two conditions must hold for these to be considered acceptable statistical adjustments for a baseline and outcome measure that are the same: (1) the baseline and outcome measures must be measured using the same units, and (2) the baseline characteristic must have a correlation of 0.6 or higher with the outcome.
+^a Two conditions must hold for these to be considered acceptable statistical adjustments for a baseline and outcome measure that are the same: the baseline and outcome measures must be measured using the same units and the baseline characteristic must have a correlation of .60 or higher with the outcome.